Kannapuram: China clay products

 Kannapuram has deposits of China clay.
 Mottammal at Kannapuram has the China clay mining by the Govt of Kerala.
 However, there is no factory in Kannapuram for manufacturing any products out of China clay.
 The extracted soil (clay) is taken away as raw material for such manufacturing units located elsewhere, especially southern Kerala.

 Sree Muchilot Bhagavathi Temple

 Annual Muchilot Bhagavathi organizing in the Edakkepuram Sree Muchilot Temple at Kannapuram.
 Kaliyattam was celebrated from 29 December 2007 through 1 January 2008 and from 22 to 25 February 2008.
 Muchilot Bhagavathi is one of the most popular deities worshipped in North Kerala.
 Anustanangalum Samoohika Prasakthiyum'describes the importance of Muchilot Bhagavathi in the social formation of northern Kerala.
 There is a practice for supplying food to thousands of devotees in connection with the Muchilot Bhagavathi.
 Another work Muchilot Bhagavathi narrates the origin and establishment of Muchilot Kavu in different parts of Kannur and Kasaragod District.
 Highly decorative figure of Muchilot Bhagavathi attracts the minds of devotees and the men of esthetic sense.
 In Cherukunnu and Kannapuram Muchilot bhagavathi Theyyam is performed annually.
-But in several other Kavus (places of worship) Muchilot Bhagavathi Theyyam performing in a gap of 12 to several years like one at Kayyur (near Nileshwar) in Jan 2008 after a term of 47 years.
-Perumkaliyattam at Muyyam near Taliparamba was a great experience to the devotees in the month of December 2007.
-Ramanthali (near Payyanur) also came into the fore in January 2008 as a result of the Muchilot Bhagavathi Perumkaliyattam.
-Varachuvaykkal and Kalavaraniraykkal are already over.